Talking car from Knight Rider TV series to star at science fiction convention in Norfolk

 Other screen stars set to appear at the convention include Lock Stock and Two Smoking Barrels star Nick Moran, Garrick Hagon, Star Wars' X-Wing pilot Biggs Starlighter.
 Chris Rankin, who played Percey Weasley in Harry Potter and Femi Ogilvy, who played dancer Oola in Return of the Jedi.

-As in previous years Nor-Con will be looking to help raise money for charity, with a donation this year going to a number of charities including the East Anglian Air Ambulance and Nelon's Journey.
+As in previous years Nor-Con will be looking to help raise money for charity, with donations this year going to a number of charities including the East Anglian Air Ambulance and Nelon's Journey.